-They do this because their fine motor skills are poor or because they have some low muscle tone.
+Some may do this because their fine motor skills are poor or because they have a degree of low muscle tone.

-This affects the control they have over the pencil, so ideally we want the wrist to be held in a slightly extended position to help the fingers move more easily.
+Hooking the wrist will affect the control the child has over the pencil, so ideally we want the wrist to be held in a slightly extended position to help the fingers move more easily.

-Wrist extension is also particularly important for left handed children, who tend to hook their wrists in order to see their written work
+Working on wrist extension is also particularly important for left handed children, who tend to hook their wrists in order to see their written work.

 We also want the wrist to be stable, in other words to be held in position without constantly lifting up from the table and hooking.